-However, according to the 2020 AI, when a more localized definition is used that considers the Bay Area's high cost of living, 12 additional census tracts qualify as R/ECAPs.
+However, according to the 2020 Al, when a more localized definition is used that considers the Bay Area's high cost of living, 12 additional census tracts qualify as R/ECAPs.
 In Antioch, the census tract known as the Sycamore neighborhood is considered a R/ECAP when utilizing this expanded definition.
-Antioch's R/ECAP is the red trianglepolygon in Figure 3-7 below.
-When comparing this area to the racial and income dot maps included in Figures 3-1 through 3-6 above, in Figure 3-5, it becomes evidentit is apparent that this neighborhood has higher portions concentrations of Latino Latinx and Black residents than other areas of the city, as well as a higher concentration of lowerincome households including those living below the federal poverty line.
+Antioch's R/ECAP is the red polygon in Figure 3-7 below.
+When comparing this area to the racial and income dot maps included in Figures 3-1 through 3-6 above, it is apparent that this neighborhood has higher concentrations of Latinx and Black residents than other areas of the city, as well as a higher concentration of lower-income households including those living below the federal poverty line.

-According to data from the Urban Institute,2 the Sycamore neighborhood (i.e., census tract 3072.02) has 680 extremely low-income renters
+According to data from the Urban Institute, the Sycamore neighborhood (i.e., census tract 3072.02) has 680 extremely low-income renters and is in the 96th percentile statewide for